masterthemes/masterthemes-theme-sources/readme.md

 either is acceptable.

 1. Submit a pull request, adding your repository to the `list.json5` file.
-2. Create an issue with the details on your repo and a maintainer will add it to the list for you.
+2. Create an issue with the details of your repo and a maintainer will add it to the list for you.

 ## License